India, China agree to disengage thousands of border troops

 India, China agree to disengage thousands of border troopsNew

-NEW DELHI (AP) — The Indian and Chinese foreign ministers have agreed their troops should disengage from a tense border standoff, maintain proper distance and ease tensions in the Ladakh region where the two sides had their deadliest clash in decades in June.
-India’s S. Jaishankar and China’s Wang Yi met in the Russian capital and concurred the current situation was “not in the interest of either side.”
-Since last week, the Asian giants have accused each other of sending soldiers into the rival’s territory and firing warning shots for the first time in 45 years, threatening a full-scale conflict.
-They did not set any any time line for the disengagement of tens of thousands of troops in a standoff since May.
+NEW DELHI (AP) — The Indian and Chinese foreign ministers have agreed that their troops should disengage from a tense border standoff, maintain proper distance and ease tensions in the Ladakh region where the two sides in June had their deadliest clash in decades.
+The ministers met in the Russian capital and concurred the current situation was “not in the interest of either side.”
+Since last week, the Asian giants have accused one another of sending soldiers into the rival’s territory and firing warning shots for the first time in 45 years, threatening a full-scale conflict.
+In their statement Friday, the ministers did not set any any time line for the disengagement of tens of thousands of troops locked in a standoff since May.